Bank & Statement Import

 How to Import CSV/Excel Files

-2. Click 📁 Import Transactions
+2. Press 📁 Import Transactions

-3. Select your CSV or Excel file
+3. Browse for your CSV or Excel file

-5. Select the correct Date Format
+5. Confirm the correct Date Format

 Statement Bucket (PDF Import)